f1tenth/f1tenth_doc/getting_started/firmware/firmware_vesc.rst

 1. Installing the VESC Tool
 -----------------------------
 We need to configure the VESC so that it works with the ROS driver package.
 Before you start, you'll need to install the `VESC Tool v2.03 <https://github.com/rpasichnyk/vesc_tool/releases/tag/v2.03>`_.
 The latest version, v2.05 does not contain the firmware that we use.
 The Linux VESC tool v2.03 can be found `here <https://drive.google.com/file/d/1tGrboseLUIlSdDjkhxDVxyopWc0h4_LC/view?usp=sharing>`_.

 ..
 	`VESC Tool <https://vesc-project.com/vesc_tool>`_ on a laptop or a PC.
 A pre-built VESC Tool for MacOS can be found `here <https://github.com/rpasichnyk/vesc_tool/releases>`_ .

 2. Powering the VESC
 -------------------------
 First we need to power the VESC.
 Plug the battery in.

 .. figure:: img/vesc/vesc01.JPG
 	:align: center

 	Plug the battery in.
 Make sure the polarity is correct.

 Note that you don't need to turn on the Powerboard for configuring the VESC.

-Next, unplug the USB cable of the VESC from the TX2 and plug the USB into your laptop.
+Next, unplug the USB cable of the VESC from the Jetson NX and plug the USB into your laptop.
 You may want to use a longer cable.

 .. figure:: img/vesc/vesc02.JPG
 	:align: center